koneti1604/Hospitality_analysis-Dashboard/README.md

 # 🏨 Hospitality Analysis Dashboard

-# 📊 Project Overview
-The Hospitality Analysis Dashboard is a data analytics project that provides comprehensive insights into hotel booking behavior using Python for data analysis and Power BI for interactive visualizations.
-The project focuses on analyzing room bookings, customer behavior, revenue generation, and occupancy trends to support decision-making in the hospitality industry.

 # 📌 Objective
 Analyze hotel booking patterns using Python and Power BI to help the hospitality sector make informed, data-driven business decisions.